codetricity/virtual-controller/README.md

 ##Shoot Bullets Instead of a Beam
-In the second example, I'm using almost the same code to move the player around the screen.

 If you want to shoot bullets, I'm using sprites.
 Don't be intimidated by sprites even though the code looks a bit funky.
+The bullet moves forward by increasing the length of the hypotenuse by 5 pixels.

     class Bullet(pygame.sprite.Sprite):